Senate confirms Preston Cole to head DNR - Wisconsin Radio Network

 Senator Tom Tiffany (R-Minocqua) who has long pushed for expansion of logging and mining in the state, issued a warning to Cole, and the agency he’ll lead.

 “Mr. Cole has some work cut out for him.
-There are many fine people who work within the Department of Natural Resources, but there are those who take liberties with the law at times.”
-Tiffany did not elaborate.
+There are many fine people who work within the Department of Natural Resources, but there are those who take liberties with the law at times,” Tiffany said.
+“I hope Secretary Cole is up to the task of making sure that they are accountable to him and to the taxpayers of the state of Wisconsin.”

 The vote to confirm Cole was unanimous, meaning he’ll finally officially take over as head of the DNR.
 Governor Tony Evers selected Cole to lead the agency in December of 2018.